BoDangles/kojima_undergraduate_lab/README.md

 ###   2) An 'Import Excel Data' window will open.
 In the 'file/URL:' text box, paste the pathname that was used in line 7 of the code.
 ###   3) Select 'Import'.
 This will open your dataset in a R Studio tab.
 You can use this as an opportunity to double check the data for errors.

 ### Thats it!
 Now just run the code by selecting the 'Source' tab and it will output a .txt file named 'LASTNAME_YEAR_commands.txt'.
-Open this file in any text editor, delete the first 3 lines (they contain only '-' and '/' and I dont know why), an copy and paste the contents of the file and run it through the ARC.
+Open this file in any text editor, delete the first 3 lines (they contain only '-' and '/' and I dont know why), then copy and paste the contents of the file and run it through the ARC.